fastai/course-v3/docs/deployment_zeit.md

 cd zeit
 ```

-## Step 5: Upload your trained model file
+## Step 3: Upload your trained model file
 Upload your trained model file (for example `stage-2.pth`) to a cloud service like Google Drive or Dropbox.
 Copy the download link for the file. **Note:** the download link is the one which starts the file download directly&mdash;and is normally different than the share link which presents you with a view to download the file (use [https://rawdownload.now.sh/](https://rawdownload.now.sh/) if needed)

 If you want to just test the deployment initially, you can use Jeremy's bear classification model from Lesson 2; download the trained model file from [here](https://www.dropbox.com/s/y4kl2gv1akv7y4i/stage-2.pth?raw=1).

-## Step 6: Customize the app for your model
+## Step 4: Customize the app for your model

-1. Open up the file `server.py` inside the `zeit` directory and update the `model_file_url` variable with the url copied from Step 5
+1. Open up the file `server.py` inside the `zeit` directory and update the `model_file_url` variable with the url copied from Step 3
 1. In the same file, update the line `classes = ['black', 'grizzly', 'teddys']` with the classes you are expecting from your model
 1. Open up the file `client.js` inside the `app/static` directory and update the variable `HOSTURL` to something unique for your app&mdash;for example `'https://something-cool.now.sh'` (Note: In the starter app, this variable is set to `'https://deploy-ml-demo.now.sh'`)

-## Step 7: Deploy
+## Step 5: Deploy

-On the terminal, make sure you are in the local directory you created in Step 3.
+On the terminal, make sure you are in the `zeit` directory.
 To kick off deployment, type in the terminal:

 ```bash
 now
 ```